jackgolfer/jack-projects/README.md

 [bash_shell_simulator.cpp](https://github.com/jackgolfer/jack_projects/blob/main/bash_shell_simulator.cpp) - This program simulates the running of a bash shell on a Unix machine.
 It uses system calls as well as process creation and manipulation to achive this.

+[bpsk.py](https://github.com/jackgolfer/jack_projects/blob/main/bpsk.py) - This Program has to do with recieving BKSP wireless signals.
+It takes in a set of samples, uses those samples to adjust the amount the sample must be rotated by, and use this to decipher the incoming bits to locate packets.

 [caching_simulator.cpp](https://github.com/jackgolfer/jack_projects/blob/main/caching_simulator.cpp) - This program simluates a hardware level cache with multiple tiers as well as different caching policies.

 [elevator_kernel_module.c](https://github.com/jackgolfer/jack_projects/blob/main/elevator_kernel_module.c) - This program is a kernel module for a Linux kernel.
 It calls custom system calls to run a simulated elevator that picks up and drops people off at their desired floor.